Nieuwe-Warmte-Nu/rtc-tools-heat-network/README.md

 All physics, placement, sizing and financial models are combined in the TechnoEconomicMixin class.
 When inherited this class can be combined with objective functions (that typically incorporate the financial aspects) and interface methods to create an optimization workflow (see also running an example).

 The main supported method for defining your Energy system is ESDL (Energy System Description Language), which is a modelling language for energy systems.
-See also:https://github.com/EnergyTransition/ESDL.
+See also: https://github.com/EnergyTransition/ESDL.
 With ESDL you can define assets like demands, sources, pipes, etc. and fill in their attributes.
 The ESDLMixin class will parse the ESDL file and utilize the attributes to build up the model representation.

-The documentation on the mathematical modelling and workflow application can be found on: `readthedocs <https://mesido.readthedocs.io/en/latest/>`.
+The documentation on the mathematical modelling and workflow application can be found on [Read the Docs](https://mesido.readthedocs.io/en/latest/).

 Installation
 ============